 The current members of the Compensation Committee are Messrs.
 Ellis (Chairman), Berger, Gaines, Sheehy and Wheeler.
 The primary function of the Compensation Committee is to establish and oversee the Company's compensation policies and programs, which determines management and executive compensation benefits.
 The Compensation Committee is also responsible for the administration of the Company's incentive and stock option plans and is the approving authority for management recommendations with respect to option grants.
-The Compensation Committee met two times during last fiscal year.
 The Compensation Committee is comprised entirely of non-employee, independent members of the board of directors and operates under a written charter adopted by the board of directors which is available on the Company's website at www.cryo-cell.com.
 The charter sets out the responsibilities, authority and specific duties of the Compensation Committee.